apetresc/Kindle-Widget-Toolkit/README.md

 At the moment, KWT supports the following components.

-**KCheckbox** - A simple toggle-able checkbox.
+**KWTCheckbox** - A simple toggle-able checkbox, or a selectable radio button, depending on whether it belongs to a **KWTCheckboxGroup**.

-**KDiagram/KMutableDiagram** - A diagram, in both mutable and non-mutable versions, which can be added to a container and have text flow around it.
+**KWTDiagram/KWTMutableDiagram** - A diagram, in both mutable and non-mutable versions, which can be added to a container and have text flow around it.

-**KRadioButton** - A simple radio button that is part of a group.

-**KSelectableLabel** - A KLabel that can receive ActionEvents as if it were a KButton.
+**KWTSelectableLabel** - A KLabel that can receive ActionEvents as if it were a KButton.

 Further components are in active development.